This article has links to products and services we love, which we may make commission from.

 Evening Alternative – See a Show

-There are a number of places where performances take place in the city but the most famous is The Chicago Theatre aka Balaban and Katz Chicago Theatre.
+There are several places where performances occur in the city, but the most famous is The Chicago Theatre, aka Balaban and Katz Chicago Theatre.

 This landmark is located on North State Street in the Loop area and was built in the 1920s.

-Now that you have already seen most of Chicago in 2 days, you might want to try something different.
+Now that you have already seen most of the popular Chicago in 2 days, you might want to try something different.

 - Bar hop, vintage shop or catch a gig at the hip Wicker Park Chicago